moan0s/AccessControl/README.md

 # AccessControl
 To control asual key box with an ESP over the cloud in the fablab of my university.
 As a server ILMO (https://github.com/moan0s/ILMO) is used.
+For the usage of the key tresor from wuerth it is neccesarry to modify it a bit.
+You have to remove the nose and replace it by the electromagnetic lock drawer.
+Also the locker pin at the door has to be replaced by the printed version.

+The printed box covers the whole electronic stuff and also two LEDs and the RFID modul.

 The circuit is made with fritzing. (https://fritzing.org/) The 3d parts are made with Solid Works Student.